Phone-GWP-group

 Renew(able)

 Materials used to manufacture your boxes, bags, or other items should be from renewable sources, such as FSC-certified packaging.
-Wal Mart also suggests renewable resources are measured using ASTM D6866, and biodegradable materials should meet ASTM D6400 or ASTM D6868.
+Wal-Mart also suggests renewable resources are measured using ASTM D6866, and biodegradable materials should meet ASTM D6400 or ASTM D6868.

 Revenue

-All of the strategies within the 7Rs should be achievable at the same or reduced costs.
-It is important to note that you must take a long-term view when considering this (e.g. switching to returnable containers will have a short-term impact on costs but will lower them over the mid to long term).
+All of the strategies within the 7 Rs should be achievable at the same or reduced costs.
+It is essential to take a long-term perspective when considering this (e.g., switching to returnable containers will have a short-term impact on costs but will ultimately lower them over the mid- to long-term).

 Read

-Implementing the 3Rs
+Implementing the 3 Rs

 How GWP can help your business improve the sustainability of your packaging